Google's Latest AI Model Can Be Taught How to Solve Problems

-Google's latest AI model, called Pathways Language Model, uses chain-of-thought prompting to learn how to solve problems, the company announced at the Google I/O 2022 event Wednesday.
+Google's latest AI model, called the Pathways Language Model, uses chain-of-thought prompting to learn how to solve problems, the company announced at its Google I/O 2022 event Wednesday.

 Pichai said usually you would give an AI a question and an answer to use as a key for any future questions you might ask.
 In chain-of-thought-prompting you still give an AI a question and answer, but you also show the steps you took to reach that answer.
 Like when you had to show your work on a math-word problem in school.